Sonictherocketman/microblog_crawler/README.md

     crawler = MyFeedCrawler(links=links, start_now=True)

 </code></pre>
-## Bugs

-- Callbacks (except the `on_data` callback) may recieve either Unicode, or Python ASCII Strings as data.
-As of yet the results are inconsistant.
-- Due to the large potential processing overhead required to convert an entire RSS or Microblog feed into an lxml etree, the callback for `on_feed` is currently disabled.
-This feature may be reenabled in future versions but will require explicit enabling and will be disabled by default.

 ## Future Enhancements

-- Add a backup feed parser for when `lxml` fails due to malformed XML (maybe Beautiful Soup).
-- Increase the performance of the feed parser using the `multiprocessing` module.
-Currently, the parser only does requests in order.
-There's no reason that the crawler couldn't perform multiple requests and process them at once.
 - Add more tests and examples.
 - Handle Unicode more gracefully.
 Currently, the parser basically ignores Unicode and tries to hand all the work off to `lxml`.
 The type of data that the callbacks recieve is therefore not consistent.
-- Add Timezone sensitivity.
-Currently the parser ignores timezones for brevity.

 ## Acknowlegements